Oasis Of The Seas Review and Specifications

 Oasis OTS refurbishment 2019 review

 Ship's Royal Amplified drydock refurb is scheduled for 2019 (September 22 - November 23) and budgeted USD 165 million.
-By this 63-day long drydocking project will be added many new venues, including some fleet-firsts.
+By this 63-day long drydocking project (at Navantia Shipyard in Cadiz Spain) many new venues will be added, including some fleet-firsts.

 Oasis OTS refurbishment 2014 review